I Am Coming for You

 I waited for her at the kitchen table.
 I fell asleep on the couch.
 I got ready for school in the morning.
 But no one came for me.
 Not the next day or the next.
 Not for seven days by my count, and I learned how to count early.
 My father denied it, said he came the night she called, but who's to say she called the night she left.

 Seven days I used a dining room chair to stand on tippy toes to reach the white ceramic bowls she kept in the cupboard.
 Seven days of Lucky Charms and Fruit Loops.
 Baloney sandwiches, too, although it was on the first night that I counted the thin slabs of pink meat and slices of bread to figure out how long they would last.
 Seven days I looked at the list of names and numbers tacked next to our phone on the wall.
-I couldn't reach the phone or the list, but I could use the chair, if I needed to.
+I couldn't reach the phone or the list, but I could use the chair if I needed to.
 Seven days, five of which I got ready for school in case she came home.
 Of course, she'd already begun to leave me.
-But this time, I knew it was for good.
+This time, I knew it was for good.

 Consider the bedroom.
 How many I've been in, through my twenties and thirties, rooms that were not mine.
 A man I met at a coffee shop.
 I ended up in his room.
 And this is the part of the story where I take off my clothes.
 I thought I needed to, to get back to her.
 My mother's body like a map in my mind.
 I still reach for her.
 Just a cold sheet.